Parera-Portell/prf-ccp/README.md

     outfile (output file with profile data)
     model (earth model, in format Z,Vp,Vs)
-    p (name of ray parameter variable in SAC header) Exponential term for phase weighting (0 for linear stacking - no phase weighting)
+    p (name of ray parameter variable in SAC header) v (exponential term for phase weighting.
+0 for linear stacking, i.e. no phase weighting)

 This program migrates RFs laterally along the first fresnel zone by default.